Perspective | The meat industry is doing exactly what Big Oil does to fight climate action

 But there’s also a key difference between these industries: consumer preferences.
 Americans may not have much choice about the source of the electricity that lights their homes, but they do choose what to eat three times a day.
 The United States has the highest per capita meat consumption rate in the world, thanks in large part to industry efforts, from advertising to pressure on the government to shape dietary guidelines.
 That leaves Americans with a lot of room to change.
 As activist Leah Garcés puts it, it is easier to turn half of Americans’ meals vegetarian than to turn half of Americans vegetarian.

 The public learned about fossil fuel industry tactics over decades of inquiries from journalists, researchers, lawyers and civil-society groups such as the Climate Investigations Center, unearthing a long paper trail.
 Big Agriculture is just beginning to be investigated in the same way.
 Some climate scientists and activists fear that food issues might distract from efforts to curb fossil fuel use; certainly, meat and dairy companies would prefer to keep the spotlight on energy and transportation.
 But even if we stopped using fossil fuels entirely, the current emissions from the global food system would make the climate goals of the Paris agreement difficult, if not impossible, to reach.
-The U.S. pledge to the Paris agreement makes just one reference to “farm animals,” and not a single reference to “meat.”
+The U.S. pledge to the Paris agreement makes just one reference to “farm animals” and not a single reference to “meat.”
 It is time to ask why.

 Twitter: @jenniferjacquet